Diseases & Conditions

 - Late-cocking phase.
-In order to generate maximum pitch speed, the thrower must bring the arm and hand up and behind the body during the late cocking phase.
-This arm position of extreme external rotation helps the thrower put speed on the ball, however, it also forces the head of the humerus forward which places significant stress on the ligaments in the front of the shoulder.
+In order to generate maximum pitch speed, the thrower must bring the arm and hand up and behind the body.
+This arm position of extreme external rotation helps the thrower put speed on the ball; however, it also forces the head of the humerus forward, which places significant stress on the ligaments in the front of the shoulder.
 Over time, the ligaments loosen, resulting in greater external rotation and greater pitching speed, but less shoulder stability.

 When one structure — such as the ligament system — becomes weakened due to repetitive stresses, other structures must handle the overload.
-As a result, a wide range of shoulder injuries can occur in the throwing athlete.
+As a result, the throwing athlete can sustain a wide range of shoulder injuries.

 The rotator cuff and labrum are the shoulder structures most vulnerable to throwing injuries.